Late Rent Fees in Tennessee: Legal Limits, Grace Periods, and What a Landlord Can Charge

 Is a grace period required before a late fee?

-• Count the days carefully.
-If rent is due on the 1st, the late fee generally cannot be charged before the 6th.
+• Count it the way the statute does.
+If rent is due on the 1st, days one through five are the 1st through the 5th, and a late fee cannot be charged before the 6th.

-• A lease cannot lawfully shorten this grace period below what the statute requires for covered rentals, even if it says rent is "late" the day after it is due.
+• A lease cannot shorten this grace period for a covered rental, even if it says rent is "late" the day after it is due.
+And a lease waiver of eviction notice (below) expressly does not cut into the grace period.

 Does the late fee have to be in the lease?

 Practically, yes.
-A landlord can only collect a late fee if it is part of the rental agreement.
+A landlord collects a late fee because the rental agreement provides for one.
 If your written lease says nothing about a late fee, a landlord usually cannot invent one mid-lease and demand it.

 • Read your lease for the exact fee amount, the trigger date, and any grace-period language.